bstefanescu/qutejs/web/doc/docs/attributes/q-show.md

 ## Using `q:show` on components

 When using `q:show` attribute on components it will modify the display style property on the component root element.
-This works for both **functional** and **ViewModel** components.
+This works for both **template** and **ViewModel** components.

 **Note** that the `q:show` attribute will be evaluated in the outside context of the target component.